When to plant Sorrel in Wayne County, IA

 Wayne County, Iowa is in USDA Hardiness Zone 5b.
 The average last spring frost is April 26 and first fall frost is October 13.

-Wayne County County sits in USDA Zone 5b.
+Wayne County sits in USDA Zone 5b.
 Sorrel grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Sorrel grow in Wayne County County's climate?
+Can Sorrel grow in Wayne County's climate?

 Your Wayne County Garden Planner — Free